-Whether you’re in your first job in customer support, or you've been working in customer success for the last five years, odds are, you might be thinking, "what’s next?"
+Whether you’re in your first customer support job or you've been working in customer success for five years, odds are you might be thinking, "What’s next?"

-Luckily, we're here to help with our comprehensive guide to career building, different paths you can take, and how to build a customer team if you're already managing or growing a customer-facing team.
+Luckily, we're here to help with this comprehensive guide.
+Read on to learn about to career-building, the different paths you can take, and how to build a customer-facing team if you're already managing or growing one.

-For the purposes of this overview, we're going to refer to this field broadly as customer service (for a clear breakdown of customer support versus customer service versus customer success, read this guide).
-But in each section, we’ll distinguish between the three disciplines (if needed).
+For this overview, we're going to refer to this field broadly as customer service.
+(For a clear breakdown of customer support vs. customer service vs. customer success, read this guide.)
+But in each section, we’ll distinguish between the three disciplines, if needed.

 There are a variety of different careers and career paths you can pursue in a customer-facing role.
 Here’s a basic breakdown of different career paths and options you can pursue in customer service, customer support, and customer success.

 Objectives for Customer Service Positions

 Customers service positions work with customers on behalf of a company or organization.
 They typically answer questions, respond to and solve grievances, help customers make the most of products or services, onboard new customers, and assist customers with upgrades or extensions.

 The career objective of customer support is to respond to customer requests and issues as quickly and with as little friction as possible.

 Customers should be able to reach out to customer support across a variety of different channels and quickly get a response from customer support.
 Customer support professionals work on the front lines of customer-facing organizations — reacting, triaging, and responding to incoming customer requests to help retain customers by helping them use the product or service.

 Here’s a list of different jobs you could pursue